kruegert/krueger-lab/index.md

 {% capture text %}

-Get to know the people forming the krueger lab and explore job openings.
+Get to know postdocs, phd students, developers and research assistants forming the krueger lab.
 We are hiring!
+Contact us via the web form if you are interested.

 {%
   include button.html